 Do you accept books from publishers for review?
 In theory, yes – but I’ve politely declined most.

 Do you place adverts on this blog?
 I have never put ads on the site.
 However, I use the free version of the software and therefore WordPress.com are entitled to insert ads whenever they like (and take any money they make from it).
-The only way for me to keep this site completely ad-free would be for me to pay for the premium version of WordPress – and I have no plans to do that – it would mean less money to spend on books!
+The only way for me to keep this site completely ad-free would be for me to pay for the premium version of WordPress – and I have no plans to do that – it would mean less money to spend on books or gallery trips!

 Can I reblog your posts?
 Yes, I have an open policy on reblogging.
 I only ask that you link back to The Long Victorian and give proper credit.

 What is your background?
 Are you an academic?
 No, I am not an academic.
 I was in the book trade, then a Chartered Librarian (university sector).
 I’ve also been a print seller and a project manager.
 I’m a lifelong art lover and reader.